Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 Only the folder path and strptime format are required to initialize the ``Dataset``.

 Extra parameters allow for e.g. localizing the files in a specific timezone or accounting for the measurement chain to link the raw wav data to the measured acoustic presure.
-The complete list of extra parameters is provided in the :class:`OSmOSE.public_api.dataset.Dataset` documentation.
+The complete list of extra parameters is provided in the :class:`osekit.public_api.dataset.Dataset` documentation.

 .. code-block:: python

-    from OSmOSE.public_api.dataset import Dataset
+    from osekit.public_api.dataset import Dataset
     from pathlib import Path

     dataset = Dataset(